Global Hybrid Cooperation: Buses

+In 2020, Allison introduced its second generation two-mode hybrid drive units, branded eGen Flex, upgrading the existing H 40 EP and H 50 EP drive units with a disconnect clutch, allowing the engine to shut off completely, and adding a second line branded eGen Flex Max, which offers fully-electric propulsion with a lithium-titanate battery chemistry.

 RWD/4WD Truck/SUV

 The longitudinal system for light trucks from General Motors will be manufactured at Baltimore Transmission by GM's PowerTrain division.
 The nickel-metal hydride batteries will be manufactured by Panasonic EV of Japan.